 Toxins and Heavy Metals

-High mercury levels in the body can result in candidiasis overgrowth in the vagina (as well as other areas of the body).
+High mercury levels in the body can result in candidiasis overgrowth in the vagina (as well as other areas of the body) – which can lead to a vaginal yeast infection.
 Mercury salts not only feed and allow bad bacteria or yeast to thrive, it also prevents the growth of good bacteria in the gut and vagina.
 How does all this mercury enter the body?
 Mercury amalgams, sometimes still used today, once filled constantly seep mercury into the body. if the filling is replaced, but not done safely it can also result in a large amount of mercury to seep into the body.
 Apart from causing other forms of toxicity in the body, high amount of heavy metals also result in increased growth of candida species within the digestive tract and elsewhere in the body.
 The reason being is that apart from sugar candida species love to feed off of heavy metals.
 There is a benefit to this, as they eat up the heavy metals and prevent them from wreak havoc on the body, however if Candida species are given a lot to eat they will thrive and overgrow, pushing beneficial bacteria out of the way and resulting in a negative impact on the body (Chaitow, L., 2016).